hanjingo/doc/SYSTEM_DESIGN/dns.md

 ## DNS Caching

-DNS caching is a temporary storage system that keeps records of recent domain name lookups like `google.com <-> 172.217.0.46` to speed up future requests.
+DNS caching is a temporary storage system that keeps records of recent domain name lookups like `google.com <-> 172.217.0.46,` to speed up future requests.
 Instead of querying a DNS server every time you visit a website, your computer or network checks the cache first, reducing load times and improving efficiency.

 ![dns_uncached_response](res/dns_uncached_response.png)

 ![dns_cached_response](res/dns_cached_response.png)

 1. First Request

+   When you visit a website (e.g., example.com), your system queries a DNS server for its IP address.

 2. Cache Storage

+   The IP address is saved locally—on your device, router, or ISP’s servers—for a set duration defined by TTL (Time to Live).

 3. Subsequent Requests

+   Future visits to example.com use the cached IP, skipping the DNS lookup and making the connection faster.

 ### DNS Cache Hierarchy